MML Probabilistic Principal Component Analysis: Minimum message length analysis of the PCA model

+The volume of a cell, $q(C)$, is the coding probability of stating the estimate $\hat{\bm{\theta}}(C)$ for cell $C \in P$, while the estimate used for cell $C$ is obtained by minimising the expected negative log-likelihood over data ${\bf x} \in C$.
+Formally, we have

+The coding probability of the estimate for cell $C$ depends on the number of data points that are assigned to the cell, as measured by the volume $q(C)$.
+Specifically, the coding probability is the sum of the marginal distribution of each data point in the cell.
+Clearly, the larger the cell volume, the smaller the codelength for stating the estimate $\hat{\bm{\theta}}(C)$.
+The corresponding estimate $\hat{\bm{\theta}}(C)$ is obtained by minimising the average (with respect to the marginal distribution) negative log-likelihood of the data in the cell.
+The second part of the message measures how well the model $\hat{\bm{\theta}}(C)$ fits the data ${\bf x} \in C$.
+Observe that the second term (i.e., the detail) in $f(C)$ is the only term that depends on $\bm{\theta}$, for a given partition $P$.
+SMML seeks the partition $\hat{P}$ of $\mathcal{X}$ that minimises the expected codelength (\ref{eqn:smml}); that is,

+where $\Pi^{\mathcal{X}}$ denotes the family of all partitions of the set $\mathcal{X}$.
+In general, to compute the optimal SMML codelength for a given sampling distribution one requires searching over all partitions $\Pi^{\mathcal{X}}$ of the data space $\mathcal{X}$.
+Brute force enumeration is not computationally feasible even if the data space is finite as the number of partitions of an $n$-element set $\mathcal{X}$ into exactly $k$ (non-empty) cells is the Stirling number of the second kind

+which grows rapidly for moderate values of $n$ and $k$; e.g., $S(10,5) = 42,525$.
+Moreover, the total number of partitions of a set with $n$ elements is the $n$-th Bell number

+It can be shown that $ (n/4)^{n/2} \leq B_n \leq n^n$, thus Bell numbers grow exponentially with $n$ and are very large even for relatively small sets $\mathcal{X}$; (e.g., $B_{10}$ = $115,975$).
+Farr and Wallace~\cite{FarrWallace02} show that obtaining the optimal SMML codelength is, in general, an NP-hard problem.

-The exact solution to (\ref{eqn:mml}) is known as Strict MML~\citep{WallaceBoulton75, Wallace05}, and is deemed to be the``gold standard' codelength.
-The high computational complexity of Strict MML, renders it's applications, outside of simple models with a one dimensional sufficient statistic (\citep{Dowty15a,FarrWallace02}), mostly of interest from a theoretical standpoint only.
-Although there exist several approximations to the Strict MML codelength, the MML87 approximation~\citep{WallaceFreeman87,Wallace05} is perhaps the most widely applied.
-Under suitable regularity conditions~\citep{Wallace05}) (pp. 226), the MML87 codelength approximation for data ${\bf x}$ is
+The high computational complexity of Strict MML, renders its application, outside of simple models with a one dimensional sufficient statistic~\cite{Dowty15a,FarrWallace02}, mostly of interest from a theoretical standpoint only.
+Although there exist several approximations to the Strict MML codelength, the MML87 approximation~\cite{WallaceFreeman87,Wallace05} is perhaps the most widely applied.
+Under suitable regularity conditions~\cite{Wallace05}) (pp. 226), the MML87 codelength for data ${\bf x}$ is